Heyn’s Commissievaarders: Blood & Plunder Faction Review

 dutch boarding action blood and plunder piet heyn

-Heyn’s Commissievaarders play very much like the Dutch Privateers faction.
-For a gunship list, you have plenty of awesome sailors that will keep your cannons loaded and firing so long as you’re activating on spades and hearts.
-Always bring a Master Gunner, and an Officer if you’re on a size 3+ ship so you have lots of command points to manage those cannons.
 For boarding lists, make sure to include a sizable unit of Enter Ploeg to lead the charge.
-There’s not very many units in the game that you can’t charge comfortably with these hardy veterans.
+These hardy veterans can comfortably charge most units in the game.
 Use stink pots to prevent defensive attacks after the initial charge.
-Zeelieden can soften up the enemy with swivel guns, then charge in with Hard Chargers.
-Soldaten can help shoot and then are very good on the charge as well.
-Kapers can keep up decent ranged attacks if you need them too, but I usually have them on the Sheets and Shrouds until boarding time.
+Zeelieden can soften up the enemy with swivel guns before charging in with Hard Chargers.
+Soldaten are effective for shooting and also perform well on the charge.
+Kapers can provide decent ranged attacks if needed, though I typically keep them on the Sheets and Shrouds until boarding time.

-Taking this faction on Land is possible with the “Naval Landing Force” option!
-Soldaten become core units, and pairing them up with Zeelieden or Enter Ploeg for good melee and European Sailors for more ranged options.
-Your goal should be to lay Fatigue on with muskets while maneuvering your melee units in to charge softened up and/or weak units.
-Once again, I recommend bringing an Officer to help command all your units when need be.
+Taking this faction on land is also viable with the “Naval Landing Force” option.
+Soldaten become core units, and pairing them with Zeelieden or Enter Ploeg provides good melee capability, while European Sailors offer additional ranged options.
+Your strategy should involve laying down Fatigue with muskets while maneuvering your melee units to charge weakened or vulnerable opponents.
+As always, bringing an Officer is recommended to help command your units effectively.

 Heyn’s Commissievaarders Lists